 In order to avoid head injury while riding, the most important bit of hoverboard gear is a quality helmet.
 You’ll want to get a DOT-approved bicycle helmet (or look for a helmet that meets your local highway safety standards.)
 Make sure the helmet fits snugly, and don’t reuse a helmet that has been in an impact.
 Hoverboard helmets can help prevent some of the most common injuries from self-balancing scooters.
 Most hoverboard injuries come from low-speed falls.
 Such falls account for nearly 80 percent of hoverboard-related ER visits.
 In some areas, including California, the law mandates wearing a helmet while riding a hoverboard.

 For the best protection on the roads and for doing tricks on hoverboards, say like the shuv it technique, you’ll want a full set of pads.
 Elbow and knee pads help avoid road rash, contusions, and other common hoverboard injuries.
 Plus, you won’t have as many accidents if you have the right wheel size on a hoverboard.

 Among the most commonly reported hoverboard-related medical issues are wrist contusions and sprains.
-A good set of rigid wrist guards can help prevent strains to wrists and other scrapes.
+A good set of rigid wrist guards can help prevent strains on wrists and other scrapes.